Top 10 best hybrid SUVs 2024

 The latest Kia Sportage is one of the most distinctive-looking SUVs on sale thanks to its quirky, angular design and boomerang-shaped headlights.
 On the inside, the Sportage feels just as special thanks to several ideas taken from the brilliant Kia EV6 electric car.
 The optional dual-screen 12.3-inch infotainment system is slick and easy-to-use and the touch-sensitive climate control panel feels futuristic.
 Underneath, the Kia shares many of its parts with the Tucson and has similarly roomy rear seats and only a slightly smaller boot, at 591 litres.

 Just like the Tucson, the Sportage is available with both as a 227bhp self-charging hybrid or as a plug-in hybrid with 261bhp; however on the Sportage, the PHEV boasts a whopping 40 miles of pure-electric range.
-One drawback of the Sportage is its slightly harsh ride quality.
-However it should remain comfortable over long distances.
+One drawback of the Sportage is its slightly harsh ride quality around town, but it should still remain comfortable over long distances on faster roads.